 Review Corrective Action Process

-Reviewing past audits and taking corrective action to any nonconformances is key to certification.
+Reviewing past audits and taking corrective action to any nonconformances is key to certification and is a key step while preparing for an audit.
 We recommend taking corrective actions immediately to avoid compromising your ability to achieve certification.
 A major problem found by the auditor could delay your certification and leave you scrambling to establish a process to fix the issue.
 Performing internal audits in preparation for your third-party auditor is ideal.

 A pre-assessment audit is performed with the same independence and objectivity as a 2-stage certification audit.
 The auditor will conduct an assessment that monitors documentation review, process review, etc in order to understand where the organization is relative to meeting the standard’s requirements.